liekelotte/OSF-Rpackaging-lesson/episodes/testing.Rmd

 - Understand why tests are useful
 - Learn how to create a battery of basic tests
 - Learn how to run the tests
-- Learn to not panic if a test fails
+- Learn how not to panic if a test fails
 - Optional: Learn how to perform a code check
 :::